 No, a consumer is not required to share personal information, including tax returns with an agent, navigator, or certified application counselor.
 If a consumer is completing the application on the Health Insurance Marketplace website with the help of an agent, navigator or counselor, the consumer should be able to fill out and submit their eligibility application without the agent, navigator or counselor in direct view of the application.
-Income figures obtained from the IRS will not be displayed during the application process, whether or not the consumer gets help filling out the application or does it independently.
+Income figures obtained from the IRS are not displayed during the application process, whether or not the consumer gets help filling out the application or does it independently.
 After training, agents, navigators, and certified application counselors must complete a privacy and security agreement before use of the Health Insurance Marketplace.

 No. Agents, navigators, and certified application counselors shouldn’t ask for a consumer’s account username and password.
 If a consumer is asked to share a username or password, he or she should contact the Kansas Insurance Department at 800-432-2484 and discuss this with a consumer assistance representative.

 - + What help should an insurance agent, navigator or certified application counselor give consumers if they or their dependents are eligible for Medicaid or CHIP?